Home > Hiking > Montagne à Fred Hiking trails

 Accessibility

-From La Sarre, take the road 393 S and turn left on 2nd-3rd Rang towards Colombourg.
-In the village of Colombourg, turn right on Chemin Langlois and then left on Chemin du Petit un.
+From La Sarre, take Highway 393 South and turn left onto 2nd and 3rd Rangs towards Colombourg.
+In the village of Colombourg, turn right onto Chemin Langlois then turn left onto Chemin du Petit Un.
 Drive 1.7 km to reach the parking lot.

 Contact